A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Methodology

 Fig.~\ref{fig:creation_date_analysis} shows the temporal distribution of meme coin creation across different blockchains from 2017 to 2024.
 The data highlights how platform preferences for meme coin deployment have shifted over time, from Ethereum’s early lead to BSC’s rise in popularity and, more recently, to the growing adoption of Solana and Base.
 During the initial period (2017–2020), meme coin activity remained low, with fewer than 10 new tokens created per month.
 This scenario changed significantly due to several key events.

 \mypara{Late 2020 Bull Run}.
-The cryptocurrency bull market, marked by Bitcoin’s rise from \$10,000 to over \$60,000~\cite{bull_run_2021}, coincided with two major developments: the launch of SHIBA INU and the introduction of Binance Smart Chain (BSC), that significantly boosted meme coin creation thanks to its low transaction fees~\cite{bsc_success}.
+The cryptocurrency bull market, marked by Bitcoin’s rise to over \$60,000~\cite{bull_run_2021}, coincided with two major events: the launch of SHIBA INU and the introduction of Binance Smart Chain (BSC), that significantly boosted meme coin creation thanks to its low transaction fees~\cite{bsc_success}.

 \mypara{Pepe Coin \& BONK}.
 In April 2023, the launch of Pepe coin on Ethereum challenged BSC’s dominance.
 This was followed by the surge of BONK in October 2023, driven by the introduction of single-sided staking pools~\cite{bonk_staking_pool}.